bretgeek/tfuz/README.md

 ```

-### Methods - * Currently working on filling these out...for help read the function signatures in the code or contact me!
+### Methods - * Currently working on updates to this section...for help read the function signatures in the code or contact me!

  *   append -  el.append('text or html') - append to bottom of el.
  *   appendTo - el.appendTo('.otherEl' or el.appendTo(Elvar) - append to first of selector or to reference.